 In addition to the core subject, Introduction to Financial Advice, you can choose to focus on a particular knowledge area by tailoring your study to specialise in a specific area of interest, or to align with your career aspirations.
 You can choose from four (4) areas of focus:

 You must complete a total of 60 credits in order to successfully meet the completion requirements of this qualification.
 Recognition for prior learning (RPL) is not permitted for this qualification.

 Recognition for prior learning (RPL) is not permitted for this qualification.

 This qualification can be started in January, April, June, August, October or December.

-All the courses in this certificate are offered six times in 2022.
-Please refer to Entry Requirements for the final dates to enrol for each intake.
+All the courses in this qualification are offered six times each year.

-Please note, that if you enrol into a course early, you will get access to the Kaplan Professional course internet page up to eight weeks prior to the official start date for that offering.
-This will allow you to do your pre-reading and start preparing for your assessments.
+Please note, if you enrol into a course within this qualification early, you will get access to Kaplearn (the learning platform) up to 6 weeks prior to the official start date for that course.
+This allows you to complete your pre-reading and prepare for your assessments..

 Admission to Massey

 There are no specific entry requirements for this qualification, outside of university admission regulations.